District Administration

 BULLYING

 Bullying, as defined in M.G.L. c.
-71, § 37O, is the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: (i) causes physical or emotional harm to the target or damage to the target’s property; (ii) places the target in reasonable fear of harm to himself or herself or of damage to his or her property; (iii) creates a target at school; or (v) materially and substantially disrupts the education process or the orderly operation of a school.
+71, § 37O, is the repeated use by one or more students or staff member of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: (i) causes physical or emotional harm to the target or damage to the target’s property; (ii) places the target in reasonable fear of harm to himself or herself or of damage to his or her property; (iii) creates a target at school; or (v) materially and substantially disrupts the education process or the orderly operation of a school.

 CYBER-BULLYING